© Crown copyright 2021

 This page explains the types of payment you might be entitled to and how we work out how much we should pay you.

 2. Restrictions on what we can pay

-We must cap each part of your claim at £525 a week (or £508 if you were made redundant before 6 April 2019).
+If you were made redundant on or after 6 April 2021, your weekly pay is capped at £544.
+If you were made redundant before 6 April 2021, these amounts will be lower.
 This means if your gross weekly pay was more than this we have capped each one of your payments.